 - Assess Your Talent Needs: Progressive companies will be hiring new people during the pandemic because they bring new skills necessary to thrive in an increasingly virtual world.

-FortéOne has helped company leaders work through crises for the past 20 years.
+FortéOne has helped Private Equity portfolio company leaders work through crises for the past 20 years.
 We believe strongly that “it is a full-time job to run a company and a full-time job to change a company.”
 This is doubly true in times of crisis.
 When one person is tasked with both jobs, the result is frequently failure—with future company viability uncertain at best and total liquidation / bankruptcy at worst.
 As a Private Equity owner, we welcome the opportunity to discuss with you confidentially how FortéOne can help your portfolio companies Survive and Thrive during this pandemic.